 Hookworm infections are primarily acquired by walking barefoot on contaminated soil.

-Your chances of getting infected by hookworms from your dog are very low.
+Your chances of getting infected by hookworms from your dog are comparatively low.

 Can I Touch My Puppy If He Has Worms?